Show code cell source

 log-likelihood, however, and thus higher is better.

-Because it’s un-normalized, however, the log-likelihood should not be compared across datasets (because e.g., it won’t account for difference in noise levels).
+Note that, because the log-likelihood is un-normalized, it should not be compared across datasets (because e.g., it won’t account for difference in noise levels).
 We provide the ability to compute the pseudo-\(R^2\) for this purpose:

 Further Exercises#